 Dr. Jeff Milunsky received his M.D. degree, magna cum laude, from Boston University School of Medicine in 1992.
 He completed his residency in Pediatrics at New England Medical Center and two fellowships, Clinical Genetics and Clinical Molecular Genetics, at Boston University.
-He is board certified in Clinical Genetics, Clinical Molecular Genetics, and Pediatrics.
+He is board certified in Clinical Genetics and Clinical Molecular Genetics.
+He was also previously board certified in Pediatrics (1995-2012) and is now focused solely on genetics.

 Dr. Milunsky joined Boston University School of Medicine in 1995 and was made Professor of Pediatrics and Genetics and Genomics in 2008.
 He has served as Medical Director of the Masters Degree program in Genetic Counseling at Boston University School of Medicine from 2005-2012.